Circular definition: Examples of narrowly circular definitions in dictionaries

 Therefore, a punishment means "a punishment imposed for breaking a law, rule, or contract inflicted as punishment inflicted on someone as punishment inflicted or retribution exacted for an injury or wrong for a wrong or criminal act for an offence".
 Obviously, this is not the final result of substitution as this would result in an endlessly long sentence.

+The 2015 Cambridge online dictionary defines “suffering” as a noun in British English as "physical or mental pain that a person or animal is feeling:" and in American English as "physical or mental pain:", but then defines pain as a noun in British English as "a feeling of physical suffering caused by injury or illness:" or "emotional or mental suffering:".

+As well, the 2015 Cambridge online dictionary uses the following three adjective definitions in British English: